This lesson is still being designed and assembled (Pre-Alpha version)

 Connecting a View

 In the plots.py file we have a function that allows us to plot a light curve.
 Now we need to make sure people can call this view even without Jupyter Lab - that means connecting it to the controller and ensuring that there’s a way to request this view when running the program.
-The changes we need to make here are that the main function needs to be able to direct us to the view we’ve requested - and we need to add to the command line interface - the controller - the necessary data to drive the new view.
+The changes we need to make here are that the main function needs to be able to direct us to the view we’ve requested - and we need to add to the command line interface - the controller - the data necessary to drive the new view.

 # file: lc-package.py